 Around 8 000 people had been injured while the United Nations estimated that eight million people had been affected.

 Among the dead were 18 climbers who were at Mount Everest base camp when an avalanche triggered by the quake flattened everything in its path.
+The victims included two American climbers, an Australian and a Chinese.

 Countries far and wide have joined the relief effort in what is one of Asia’s poorest countries, with neighbouring India playing a leading role.